tendermint/tendermint/docs/app-dev/getting-started.md

 If `serial=off`, there are no restrictions on transactions.

-In a live blockchain, transactions collect in memory before they are committed into blocks.
-To avoid wasting resources on invalid transactions, ABCI provides the `CheckTx` message, which application developers can use to accept or reject transactions, before they are stored in memory or gossipped to other peers.
+In a live blockchain, transactions are collected in memory before they are committed into blocks.
+To avoid wasting resources on invalid transactions, ABCI provides the `CheckTx` message, which application developers can use to accept or reject transactions, before they are stored in memory or gossiped to other peers.

 In this instance of the counter app, with `serial=on`, `CheckTx` only allows transactions whose integer is greater than the last committed